forwchen/yt8m/README.md

 |MoE| 23k| 0.7|
 |DBoF| 17k| 0.5|

 Table 3.
 Models from team Yongyi Tang.
-In branch yyt.
+In branch `yyt`.
 The models are trained on both training and validation data except validate[0-2]*.tfrecord.
+The training scripts can be found in the `train_scripts` directory of branch `yyt`.

 |Model | Prediction at checkpoints|
 | ------ | ------ |